barebox/barebox/Documentation/filesystems/pstore.rst

-If the menu entry ``FS_PSTORE_CONSOLE`` is enabled, Barebox itself will add all its own console output to the *ramoops:console* part, which enables the regular userland later on to have access to the bootloaders output.
+If the menu entry ``FS_PSTORE_CONSOLE`` is enabled, Barebox itself will add all its own console output to the *ramoops:console* part, which enables the regular userland later on to have access to the bootloader's output.

 All pstore files that could be found are added to the /pstore directory.
 This is a read-only filesystem with the only supported operation being unlinking: